 New York Criminal Defense Attorney

 Most people find being under investigation by police officers intimidating.
 Unfortunately, this allows some law enforcement officials to take advantage of their air of authority when investigating a case.
 If you are under investigation – as a suspect or as a witness-and are being harassed, investigated or put under surveillance by police without sufficient reason, it could be a violation of your rights.

 At the Law Office of Mark J. Sacco we have experience protecting clients who have become targets of New York State or federal administrative or police investigations.
 Whether you are a suspect, a witness, or a person of interest, we will fight to protect your privacy and your constitutional rights.

 Our investigations practice includes a variety of areas, including general law enforcement investigations, attorney general investigations, grand jury investigations, administrative law investigations, and criminal investigations related to financial or white collar crimes, tax fraud, corporate fraud, Social Security fraud or other offenses.
-Contact us now for a free consultation.
+Contact us now for a consultation.